 Georgina Connelly regularly appears in the Court of Appeal.
 Cases she has recently appeared in include:

-Elle Nikou Madalin practices predominantly in commercial and corporate law, and public law matters.
-She also has considerable expertise in defamation law (including business reputation cases), media and suppression proceedings, and all aspects of sports law.
+She also has considerable expertise in defamation (including business reputation cases), media and suppression proceedings, and all aspects of sports law.